Suzy Shortland

 Suzy Shortland (born 23 January 1974) is a former New Zealand female rugby union and sevens representative.
 She played at the 1998 and 2002 Women's Rugby World Cup.

 Shortland was a member of the first official New Zealand women's sevens team, who took part in the 2000 Hong Kong Sevens.
-She also played at the 2001 Hong Kong Sevens.
+She also played at the 2001 Hong Kong Women's Sevens.